Atomic clock: Rubidium

 The BIPM defines the unperturbed ground-state hyperfine transition frequency of the rubidium-87 atom, 6 834 682 610.904 312 6 Hz, in terms of the caesium standard frequency.
 Atomic clocks based on rubidium standards are therefore regarded as secondary representations of the second.

-Rubidium standard clocks are prized for their low cost, small size (commercial standards are as small as 1.7e5 mm3) and short-term stability.
+The advantages of rubidium atomic clocks are their low cost, small size (commercial standards are as small as 1.7e5 mm3) and short-term stability.
 They are used in many commercial, portable and aerospace applications.
 Modern rubidium standard tubes last more than ten years, and can cost as little as US$50.
 Some commercial applications use a rubidium standard periodically corrected by a global positioning system receiver (see GPS disciplined oscillator).
 This achieves excellent short-term accuracy, with long-term accuracy equal to (and traceable to) the US national time standards.

 Hydrogen

 The BIPM defines the unperturbed optical transition frequency of the hydrogen-1 neutral atom, 1 233 030 706 593 514 Hz, in terms of the caesium standard frequency.
 Atomic clocks based on hydrogen standards are therefore regarded as secondary representations of the second.

 Hydrogen masers have superior short-term stability compared to other standards, but lower long-term accuracy.
 The long-term stability of hydrogen maser standards decreases because of changes in the cavity's properties over time.
 The relative error of hydrogen masers is 5 × 10−16 for periods of 1000 seconds.
 This makes hydrogen masers good for radio astronomy, in particular for very long baseline interferometry.

 Hydrogen masers are used for flywheel oscillators in laser-cooled atomic frequency standards and broadcasting time signals from national standards laboratories, although they need to be corrected as they drift from the correct frequency over time.
 The hydrogen maser is also useful for experimental tests of the effects of special relativity and general relativity such as gravitational red shift.